How To Qualify For The BC Sales Tax Credit

 For example, suppose you and your spouse/common-law partner have a combined income of $27,000.
 In this case, you would deduct $18,000 as a couple earning $9,000.
 You would then multiply your total claim ($75) by two to get $150.
 Finally, take 2% of $150 (This figure is reduced by 2% of the amount that your combined income exceeds $18,000. ($9,000 x 2% is $180.)

-Important: A negative amount results in to claim of zero.
+Important: A negative amount results in a claim of zero.

 - Canada Revenue Agency. (n.d.).
 Government of Canada.
 Canada.ca.
 Retrieved January 12, 2022, from https://www.canada.ca/en/revenue-agency/services/forms-publications/tax-packages-years/general-income-tax-benefit-package/british-columbia/5010-pc/information-residents-british-columbia.html